 I stumbled across an article online about single women opting to be single mothers by choice - but most of the stories were from America.
 But I did begin to wonder if it was possible here.
 Could I do this alone?

-“ I nervously asked if they treated single women”
+I nervously asked if they treated single women

 A baby at this time was more important to me than a man.
 I hadn’t given up on finding a partner, it was just that my priorities had changed.
 So over the next few months, I researched more.
 On one of my searches I found a UK clinic offering treatment and was thrilled to see they had a clinic in the North East.
-I spent a long time building up the courage to dial the number, and, when I finally did, I nervously asked if they treat single women.
+I spent a long time building up the courage to dial the number, and, when I finally did, I nervously asked if they offered fertility treatment to single women.
 A friendly voice instantly put me at ease and said they treat lots of single women.
 I booked into the open day and roped a friend into going with me.

 I didn’t know what to expect from the open day and was feeling very nervous.
 But everyone was incredibly friendly and quickly put me at ease.
 I spoke to Mr Ashour, the consultant, about my plans and discussed my options.
 I was able to ask questions and was given time to talk things through.